pulumi/pulumi/docs/metadata.md

 TODO(joe): finish this section.

+### Subclassing

+A Stack may subclass any other Stack, specializing aspects of it as appropriate.
+This facilitates reuse.
+For instance, perhaps my company wishes to enforce that certain best practices and standards are adhered to, for all Stacks.
+Or imagine someone in the community has published a best-in-breed Node.js application blueprint, leveraging Express, MongoDB, and the ELK stack, and I merely want to plug in my own application logic and leverage the overall Stack.

+To do this, reference another Stack's fully qualified name in the `base` property:

+    base: some/other/stack

+From there, I can use all of the other metadata in this section, however we will have inherieted anything in the base.

+TODO(joe): what about mixins?
+TODO(joe): get more specific about what can be overridden.
+Furthermore, what about "deletes"?

 ### APIs

 Every Stack may choose to export one or more APIs.
 These APIs can be standard "unconstrained" network interfaces, such